aosabook/500lines/same-origin-policy/doc/chapter.md

 Following the field declarations in `HttpRequest` is a collection of constraints.
 Each of these constraints applies to all members of the set of HTTP requests.
 The constraints say that (1) each request comes from a client, and (2) each request is sent to one of the servers specified by the URL host under the DNS mapping.

-One of the prominent features of Alloy is that a model, no matter how small or detailed, can be executed anytime to generate sample system instances.
+One of the prominent features of Alloy is that a model, no matter how simple or detailed, can be executed at any time to generate sample system instances.
 Let's use a `run` command to ask the Alloy Analyzer to execute the HTTP model that we have so far:

 ```
 run {} for 3	-- generate an instance with up to 3 objects of every signature type